Armin-Ebrahimi-Saba/web-course-projects/README.md

 The is the final project, which was a full stack whatsapp clone using go, vue, js, and postgres.
 Features:
   1. Beutiful UI
+  2. Login and Registration Page
-  2. Can see if Someone Saw your messages (With colored ticks)
+  3. Can see if Someone Saw your messages (With colored ticks)
-  3. Number of messages received from another user is shown
+  4. Number of messages received from another user is shown
-  4. Add a Friend
+  5. Add a Friend
-  5. Search chats
+  6. Search chats
-  6. Can see if the other user is typing
+  7. Can see if the other user is typing
-  7. Change information
+  8. Change information
-  8. Create Group
+  9. Create Group